Web Accessibility

 What Are Web Content Accessibility Guidelines?

 Web Content Accessibility Guidelines (WCAG) check contrast and color.
 They standardize a rubric for color definitions and allowable contrast ratios by text size, to name a few.
 The WCAG guidelines apply to many types of content on a website, from the words on the screen to how text color changes when hovered over.
-In addition, the guidelines help users to navigate the web and help with outlining forms, checkboxes, and even graphical elements like logos and icons.
+In addition, the guidelines help users navigate the web and help with outlining forms, checkboxes, and even graphical elements like logos and icons.

 A Child Drawing A Line On Computer